 - Any type of contribution to SAR in the NZ Search and Rescue Region shall be considered for nominating an individual, group, or organisation for the NZSAR awards. - The nominee(s) must have performed outstanding work in the field of SAR above and beyond routine work and service. - Individuals, groups, and entire organisations are eligible for NZSAR Awards. - The contribution may be for a particular incident(s) during the previous year, or for a sustained effort over a period of time. - NZSAR Awards may be granted posthumously. - If an individual, group, or organisation has been nominated for an NZSAR Award in the past, whether or not they received an award or certificate, substantial new information must be presented for the NZSAR Council to consider this nomination.
-A list of past recipients is available on the NZSAR website. - An individual who has previously received an NZ Royal Honour for a particular incident or service cannot be considered for recognition by the NZSAR Council award programme for that same contribution.
+The NZSAR Secretariat can provide confidential advice about whether a nomination has been submitted previously. - An individual who has previously received an NZ Royal Honour for a particular incident or service cannot be considered for recognition by the NZSAR Council award programme for that same contribution.